The Language of Hyperelastic Materials: Data-Driven Discovery of Hyperelastic Constitutive Laws

 and analogous for other quantities, such as the first component of the first Piola-Kirchhoff stress tensor.

+For the unsupervised learning scenario, we realistically assume the displacement field and the reaction force to be known and we compensate for the unknown baseline strain energy densities by enforcing the balance of linear momentum, both locally in the interior of the domain and globally on the loaded boundary, through the loss function in \cite{thakolkaran2022nn}, see \cite{thakolkaran2022nn} for more details.
+We additionally apply a penalty term to approximately satisfy the stress normalization conditions.

-In Table \ref{tab:efficiency}, we report on the wall-clock time to run an iteration of the CMA-ES method with respect to the new solutions generated at each adaptation step on an Alienware m16 Laptop with an Intel i9-13900HX CPU and 32GB RAM.
+In Table \ref{tab:efficiency}, we report on the wall-clock time to run one iteration of the CMA-ES method with respect to the new solutions generated at each adaptation step on an Alienware m16 Laptop with an Intel i9-13900HX CPU and 32GB RAM.

-\paragraph{Assessing the Discovery Process for the NH Model.}First, we test the performance of the symbolic regression algorithm in discovering the NH model from displacement data with $\sigma^*=0, 10^{-4}, 10^{-3}$.
-The best discovered expressions as well as the relative $\mathcal{L}^2$ errors between the baseline and the predicted strain energy density are presented in Table \ref{tab:nh_l2_error} for different noise levels.
-Being contained in the language generated by the starting grammar, the NH model is discovered \emph{exactly} for the noise-free case.
-Interestingly, the process is able to discover the exact model also for the noisy case with $\sigma^*=10^{-4}$, although no denoising is applied to the data.
-For the $\sigma^*=10^{-3}$ case, a very accurate approximation is discovered, with a relative $\mathcal{L}^2$ error of $1.2 \%$.
+\paragraph{Assessing the Discovery Process for the NH Model}First, we test the performance of the symbolic regression algorithm in discovering the NH model from displacement data with $\sigma^*=0, 10^{-4}, 10^{-3}$.
+The best discovered expressions as well as the relative $\mathcal{L}^2$ errors between the baseline and the predicted strain energy density for both the supervised and the unsupervised cases are presented in Table \ref{tab:nh_l2_error} for different noise levels.
+Being contained in the language generated by the starting grammar, the NH model is discovered \emph{exactly} for all cases in the unsupervised setting.
+For the supervised setting, it is discovered \emph{exactly} for the noise-free case and for the noisy case with $\sigma^*=10^{-4}$.
+For the $\sigma^*=10^{-3}$ case, a very accurate approximation is discovered, with a relative $\mathcal{L}^2$ error of $1.3 \%$.

-\paragraph{Assessing the Discovery Process for the IS, HW and GT Models.} We then run the discovery algorithm for each of the IS, HW and GT models separately.
+\paragraph{Assessing the Discovery Process for the IS, HW, GT and OG Models} We then run the discovery algorithm for each of the IS, HW, GT and OG models separately.
 Since none of these models is contained in the language generated by the grammar in use, we do not expect an exact discovery.
 The best discovered models for the noise-free, $\sigma^*=10^{-4}$, and $\sigma^*=10^{-3}$ noise cases as well as the relative $\mathcal{L}^2$ errors between the baseline and the predicted strain energy density are presented in Table \ref{tab:models_l2_error}.
-We observe that for the IS and the HW models the relative $\mathcal{L}^2$ error is less than $1.5 \%$ for all noise levels, while for the GT model the error increases to $2.6 \%$ for all cases.
+We observe that for the IS and the HW models the relative $\mathcal{L}^2$ error is less than $1.5 \%$ for all noise levels irrespective of supervision, while for the GT model the error increases to $4.2 \%$ for the $10^{-3}$ noise level in the supervised case and to $4.7 \%$ in the unsupervised case.
+For the OG model the relative error is between 2 and 3 $\%$ for all cases in the supervised and $4.7 \%$ in the unsupervised cases.